Revenue from Contracts with Customers

 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 Performance obligations are satisfied as of a point in time or over time and are supported by contracts with customers.
 For most of the Company’s contracts, there are multiple promises of goods or services.
 Typically, the Company provides a significant service of integrating a complex set of tasks and components such as design, engineering, construction management, and equipment procurement for a project contract.
 The bundle of goods and services are provided to deliver one output for which the customer has contracted.
 In these cases, the Company considers the bundle of goods and services to be a single performance obligation.
 The Company may also promise to provide distinct goods or services within a contract, such as a project contract for installation of energy conservation measures and post-installation O&M services.
 In these cases the Company separates the contract into more than one performance obligation.
 If a contract is separated into more than one performance obligation, the Company allocates the total transaction price to each performance obligation in an amount based on the estimated relative standalone selling prices of the promised goods or services underlying each performance obligation.

 Backlog - The Company’s remaining performance obligations (hereafter referred to as “backlog”) represent the unrecognized revenue value of the Company’s contract commitments.
 The Company’s backlog may vary significantly each reporting period based on the timing of major new contract commitments and the backlog may fluctuate with currency movements.
-In addition, our customers have the right, under some circumstances, to terminate contracts or defer the timing of the Company’s services and their payments to us.
-At September 30, 2019, the Company had backlog of approximately $1,696,200.
-Approximately 29% of our September 30, 2019 backlog is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.
+In addition, our customers have the right, under some circumstances, to terminate contracts or defer the timing of the Company’s services and their payments to the Company.
+At March 31, 2020, the Company had backlog of approximately $2,181,643.
+Approximately 26% of our March 31, 2020 backlog is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.

 The Company has applied the practical expedient for certain revenue streams to exclude the value of remaining performance obligations for (i) contracts with an original expected term of one year or less or (ii) contracts for which the Company recognizes revenue in proportion to the amount it has the right to invoice for services performed.